With the new year, now’s the time to review the year that was and plan the year ahead.

 - Create a bulleted list of your highlights from last year by going back through your photo library and writing down all of your key moments.
 (By the way, two of our Intentional Life Planning workshop alumnae suggest making an annual calendar with your month-by-month highlights from last year on the corresponding months so you can remember throughout the coming year what you were doing a year ago.)

 - Go through your diary or journal for the year, as well as your calendar, to add other key moments.
 Think back to other important events, milestones and personal/work/family accomplishments you might have missed, and add those.

 - Relish what you accomplished and feel the moments you had!
 Talk to your partner, spouse, best friend or yourself about what you see.

-- Reread your 2018 life goals.
+- Reread your life goals from last year.
 Which ones are remaining, and what blocked you from accomplishing them?
-Do you want to move them to 2019 or another year?
+Do you want to move them to the coming year or another year?
 One of our workshop alumna moves her life goals that are no longer relevant to the bottom of her Intentional Life Plan just so she can go back and think about them.

 - What crossed your mind during this look back about what you want to do with your life ahead?
 Did anything get your juices flowing or your heart fluttering?

 - Pause and take time to reflect: How’s your life going?
 Is this the life you want?
 Go back and reread some of the questions in Step 1 “Uncover Your Life’s Wishes” on page 18 of “Write, Open, Act.”